embercc/crossbow_r0/README.md

 # crossbow_r0
 It is an XXYY cross gantry 3d printer.

-The first prototype got 3:21 speedboatrace score, and the 4th on the ranklist.
+The first prototype got 3:21 speedboatrace score, and the 5th(by score), 3rd(by machine/ID) on the ranklist.

 * speedboatrace video:
   * https://youtu.be/H7nYXnaKUYE